nilskre/CommonPlayground/docs/use_cases/UC2_Join_Session.md

-# Use-Case Specification: Joining a Session
+# Use-Case Specification: Posting a Session

 # 1. Posting a Sesson